Focus and Scope

 Types of Submission

 Social Interaction is an international journal for high quality articles using video to analyze human sociality.
 Papers will typically focus on participants’ verbal and bodily practices for sense-making in a material environment.
-The journal publishes (i) full-length short (4.000 words) research articles that are based on empirical findings; (ii) free-form discussions, first mover statements, as well as comment articles and replies (2.000 words).
-Word limit refers to ‘manuscript only’, and excludes abstract, keywords, cover page, references list and transcriptions/data.
+The journal accepts the following types of submissions:

-Full-length papers typically document the state of the art in using video recordings to describe human sociality by presenting original findings of interactional phenomena.
+Full-length original articles typically discuss the state of the art in using video recordings to describe human sociality by presenting original findings of interactional phenomena.
+Articles undergo double-blind review.

-Discussion notes, first mover statements, and comments and replies
+Discussion notes, comments and replies (up to 1.500 words)

 The journal is only available online and provides an accessible platform with the possibility of embedding audio/video excerpts directly within the published articles.
 The online format and the length of articles allow for quick turnaround and production of submissions.
 All articles will be accessible in both an online and pdf version and should also be readable without the video content.
 The journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.